iCliniq Logo

 Hello doctor,

 I am a 26-year-old male.
 I only received unprotected oral sex for roughly two minutes around 46 days ago from a commercial sex worker.
 I did not have any intercourse.
-I do not know her HIV status.
-I had an episode of diarrhea immediately after within the next five days and it resolved after taking Levofloxacin and Lomotil (which I guess was food poisoning as it occurred the very next day).
-I tested for all STI’s (chlamydia, gonorrhea, hepatitis, and HIV) 14 days after exposure and all came back negative.
+I do not know her HIV (human immunodeficiency virus) status.
+I had an episode of diarrhea immediately after, within the next five days, and it resolved after taking Levofloxacin and Lomotil (which I guess was food poisoning, as it occurred the very next day).
+I tested for all STIs (chlamydia, gonorrhea, hepatitis, and HIV) 14 days after exposure, and all came back negative.
 It is an early test for HIV.
-I traveled abroad for vacation in the meantime and I took Azithromycin 500 g for three days as I had throat ache and mild fever in 20 days after my potential low-risk exposure.
-I developed a sore on my upper gum and it has been there for 16 days.
+I traveled abroad for vacation in the meantime, and I took Azithromycin 500 milligrams for three days as I had a throat ache and mild fever 20 days after my potential low-risk exposure.
+I developed a sore on my upper gum, and it has been there for 16 days.
 It is painless now.
 Also applied Orasore ointment.
-Recently after 40 days after exposure, I developed small red bumps only in my hand and behind the ear with a sore throat and mild fever.
+Recently, 40 days after exposure, I developed small red bumps only in my hand and behind my ear, with a sore throat and mild fever.
 The doctor has prescribed me an Amoxicillin antibiotic for five days and Vizylac once for five days.
 My throat is feeling better now.

 My questions are: